 Spotlight on Graduate Arabic Language Teaching Assistant | Mohammed Alyami

-"Arabic language classes are not only languages classes - they give a chance for students to learn about the Middle Eastern culture in many different ways."
+"Arabic language classes are not just about the language - they give students a chance to learn about Middle Eastern culture in many different ways."

 Mohammed Alyami, M.S.
 Information Technology